-Parents have a statutory right to withdraw their child from all or part of collective worship and R.E. although this cannot insulate them from the religious life of the school.
-The Head teacher should be notified in writing if parents wish to exercise this right.
-We would ask any parent considering this to contact the Head teacher to discuss any concerns or anxieties about the policy, provision and practice of Religious Education.
+The Worship and Religious Education provided by the school is in accordance with the Church of England or Methodist Church Foundation.
+This foundation is also reflected in the curriculum and the whole life of the school community.
+Since the conduct of the school as a whole reflects the Church of England or Methodist Church ethos, removal of pupils from Worship and/or Religious Education (as parents are legally entitled to do) cannot insulate them from the religious life of the school.'
+If such a request for withdrawal is made, the Headteacher should explore the reasons for the request and seek to arrive at an accommodation.
+It may be that only some elements of Religious Education or Worship are objected to.
 Parents may request the governing board to provide Religious Education for their children according to the locally Agreed Syllabus.
 This can only be requested when parents cannot, with reasonable convenience, arrange for their children to attend another school where Religious Education is provided according to the locally Agreed Syllabus.
 The governing board should make provision unless the circumstances make it unreasonable to do so.
 Should the governing board be unable to make such arrangements for Religious Education to be delivered according to the Agreed Syllabus, the responsibility for doing so then falls on the Local Authority.
-The Local Authority may decide that such a request for separate Religious Education is unreasonable and the parental request then fails.
+The Local Authority may decide that such a request for separate Religious Education is unreasonable and the parental request then fails